as228gn/LetterGame/README.md

 ## LetterGame

-A game where you drag the correct letter to the correct place.
+A game intended for children aged around five.
+Drag the letter to the correct place and press the smileyface.